Finite fields whose members are the sum of a potent and a 5-potent: Proof of Conjecture 1

 \section{Proof of Conjecture 1}

-In fact, we only need to consider the case $q\equiv1(\mod\, 4)$, since $C_5=C_2$ when $q$ is even and $C_5=C_3$ when $q\equiv 3(\mod\, 4)$.
-The former has no nontrivial solutions, and the latter was settled by Theorem 1.1 in \cite{Cohen}, as follows.
+In fact, we only need to consider the case $q\equiv1(\mod\, 4)$, because one sees that $C_5=C_2$ when $q$ is even and $C_5=C_3$ when $q\equiv 3(\mod\, 4)$.
+The former has no nontrivial solutions, and the latter was settled by \cite[Theorem 1.1]{Cohen}, as follows.